 As time went on, psychoanalysts like Freud theorized that a child’s development was stunted if the mother didn’t provide love and attention in the first year of the child’s life.
 If a child experienced trauma during this year, they would develop an oral fixation.
 After all, getting fed was the most important experience in the first year of a child’s life.

-So psychologists started to build experiments that would test some of these different theories.
+So psychologists started to build experiments to test some of these theories.
 Harry Harlow was one of them.
-But rather than studying children, he studied rhesus.
+But rather than studying children, he studied rhesus monkeys.
 His experiments were very different from a lot of psychologists at the time.
-He wanted to focus on the impact of love as well as basic physiological needs.
+He wanted to focus on the impact of love and basic physiological needs.

 The monkeys in isolation were separated from other monkeys for 3-12 months.
 During that time, some would display behaviors to possibly “self-soothe.”
 Others would self-mutilate.
-They would circle around anxiously and appeared to be distressed.
+They would circle anxiously and appear to be distressed.

 Harlow also studied what happened when these monkeys were placed back in the company of other monkeys.
 The results were slightly disturbing.
 They continued to self-mutilate.
 They couldn’t integrate themselves into society.
 These isolated monkeys were scared, aggressive, or dumbfounded.
 Some of the monkeys died after they stopped eating.